fabric8io/osio-pipeline/README.md

 ### config

-This is the api where you provide configurations like runtime or something like global variables.
-This will be used further by default for spining up pods to execute your commands or your flow.
+This is the API where you provide configurations like runtime or something like global variables.
+This will be used further by default for spinning up pods to execute your commands or your flow.

 ```groovy
     config {